In this post: Lithium Vs. AGM – A Battery Showdown

 What’s the use of buying a new battery if it’s not going to perform well?
 Thankfully both AGM and lithium batteries are superior to flooded lead-acid.
 But who’s the winner in the battle of the batteries?
 When it comes to performance, here’s a quick run-down in varying temperatures..

 Batteries aren’t meant to charge in freezing temperatures.
 Lithium batteries are equipped with a battery management system (also known as “BMS”).
 What does this mean?
 Lithium batteries have protection from over or under protection, as well as safety from dangerous temperatures.
 If temps are too high or low your BMS will safeguard your batteries.
 For that reason, lithium batteries won’t accept a charge when the temperature is below freezing.
-AGM batteries don’t come equipped with a battery management system, therefore it’s possible they’ll accept a charge.
+AGM batteries don’t come equipped with a battery management system, therefore they may accept a charge.
 It’s also possible that this may damage the battery.

 Now as far as operating in high and low temperatures, both battery types come out around the same.
 You’ll want to look at the specific temperature range for the battery you’re interested in, but lithium and AGM come out around the same.
 Ionic lithium can operate from as low as -4℉ to 140℉.
 Many AGM batteries claim the same specs.